mpewsey/ManiaMap/README.md

 * Supports .NET Standard 2.0.
 * Works with Windows, Mac, and Linux.

+## Installation

+The modules of this package are distributed as DLL files.
+The latest files can be downloaded from [Releases](https://github.com/mpewsey/ManiaMap/releases/latest).

 ## Dependencies

 The package modules have the below dependencies.
 External dependencies can be acquired through NuGet.